 Not accessible to the general public despite being classified with the nearby Town of St. George as a World Heritage site.

-Castle Island was originally known as King's Island, 3.5 acres, in Castle Harbor.
-It is one of the "Castle Group" of islands, mother lodes of original British colonial history.
-It has the historically important King's Castle stone fortification, dating back to 1612.
-It was built by Governor Richard Moore, as the oldest standing English fortification in the New World and oldest standing stone building in Bermuda.
-It contains the Captain's House, built in 1621, the oldest standing home of Bermuda stone and the oldest standing English house in the entire Americas.
-Archaeological excavations are almost continuous.
-Recently, a King George III half penny was found there, dated 1775, legal tender in Bermuda during the American Revolutionary War, and 15 pieces of rare Bermuda Hogge Money dating back to 1615.
-The historic buildings are overlooked on the summit by Devonshire Redoubt, built in stone in 1621 to replace one destroyed by fire in 1619.
+Originally King's Island, 3.5 acres, Castle Harbor.
+One of the "Castle Group" of islands.
+Has historically important King's Castle stone fortification, dating to 1612.
+Built by Governor Richard Moore, oldest standing English fortification in the New World and oldest standing stone building in Bermuda.
+Has the Captain's House of 1621, the oldest standing home of Bermuda stone and the oldest standing English house in the Americas.
+Archaeological excavations are continuous.
+Recently, a King George III half penny was found, dated 1775, legal tender locally during the American Revolutionary War, and 15 pieces of rare Bermuda Hogge money.
+Overlooked at summit by Devonshire Redoubt, built in stone in 1621 to replace one destroyed by fire in 1619.

 Smith's Fort, Governor's Island, built 1612